A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning across Broad Atlases and Disorders: Related Works

 \subsection{Graph Pre-Training and Prompt Learning}

 Pre-training is a fundamental step in the development of foundation models, with most approaches categorized into contrastive-based and generative-based paradigms.
 While graph model pre-training differs from that in vision and language domains, it generally follows these two strategies.
-To facilitate zero-shot generalization, language prompts \cite{achiam2023gpt} have been widely used in NLP and vision, providing semantic guidance that enables pre-trained models to adapt to unseen tasks without parameter updates.
+To facilitate zero-shot generalization, language prompts \citep{achiam2023gpt} have been widely used in NLP and vision, providing semantic guidance that enables pre-trained models to adapt to unseen tasks without parameter updates.
 In contrast, graph prompts have been proposed to address few-shot adaptation in graph neural networks.
-Inspired by prefix-tuning \cite{li2021prefix}, graph prompts \cite{sun2023graph} introduce a small set of task-specific parameters that can be optimized efficiently while keeping the backbone frozen.
+Inspired by prefix-tuning \citep{li2021prefix}, graph prompts \citep{sun2023graph} introduce a small set of task-specific parameters that can be optimized efficiently while keeping the backbone frozen.
 This approach improves sample efficiency and reduces computational cost in adapting to new graph-based tasks with limited data.
+Recent studies have also introduced brain prompt-tuning methods \citep{xu2025brainprompt, dong2024prompt} to adapt pre-trained fMRI models.